abonander/py-emulatorlib/README.md

 py-emulatorlib is very simple to use.
 It has no dependencies except the Python standard library.
 Simply copy *emulatorlib.py* to the directory of the script you want to use it in.

 It is written for Python 3, but it will probably run fine in 2.7, or only require minor edits.
+I haven't tried.

 It consists of a single class, Emulator, with a constructor that only requires the port number of the target emulator instance.